NethermindEth/Paprika/README.md

 1. [15 millions of pairs](#15-millions-of-pairs), written one by one, each commiting a new root
 1. [50 millions of pairs](#50-millions-of-pairs), written one by one, each commiting a new root
 1. [80 millions of pairs](#80-millions-of-pairs), written in batches of 10000, which is meant to similuate the block
+1. [80 millions of pairs but BETTER](#80-millions-of-pairs-updated), written in batches of 10000, which is meant to similuate the block

 In each case the key is 32 bytes long.
 The value is 32 bytes long as well.